|

 This diagram shows 2 DVC speakers with the voice coils wired in parallel.
 Each voice coil has an impedance of 4 ohms which results in a 2 ohm impedance for each speaker.
 One speaker is connected to each channel of the amplifier.
 This is a 2 ohm stereo load.

-For those who don't quite understand why too many speakers will damage an amplifier, maybe this will help (and then again maybe not).
+For those who don't quite understand why too many speakers will damage an amplifier, maybe this will help.

-OK, let's say that we have a water pump which is powered by a Ford V8 (sorry Ford guys but I wasn't going to blow up a Chevy motor just to explain how an amp is damaged by too many speakers) :-) This pump is designed to do whatever is necessary to keep the pressure constant.
-It is also designed to operate with only two valves open at a time.
+OK, let's say that we have a water pump which is powered by an electric motor.
+This pump is designed to do whatever is necessary to keep the pressure constant (within the green range on the gauge).
+It is also designed to operate with a maximum of only two valves open at a time.
 In this first diagram, you can see that one valve is open and the RPMs are easily in the green.
 This is like a 2 ohm stable amplifier with a 4 ohm load.
+The motor RPMs are low and the system isn't stressed.

 In this next diagram, you can see that there are 2 valves open and the RPMs are higher but still not in the red.
-It would likely run like this forever without a problem (even though it's a Ford :-).
-This would be analogous to a 2 ohm stable amp with two 4 ohm speakers for a 2 ohm total load.
+It would likely run like this forever without a problem.
+This would be analogous to a 2 ohm stable amp with two 4 ohm speakers connected in parallel for a 2 ohm total load.

 Calculating Series and Parallel Resistance